John Neville, 3rd Baron Neville: Marriages and issue

 Secondly, before 9 October 1381, he married Elizabeth Latimer (d.
-5 November 1395), daughter and heiress of William Latimer, 4th Baron Latimer, who survived him and re-married (as his second wife) to Robert Willoughby, 4th Baron Willoughby de Eresby (c.1348-50 – 9 August 1396), by whom she had a daughter, Margaret Willoughby.
+5 November 1395), daughter and heiress of William Latimer, 4th Baron Latimer, who survived him and became the 5th Baroness Latimer in her own right.
+She remarried (as his second wife) to Robert Willoughby, 4th Baron Willoughby de Eresby (c.
+1348/50 – 9 August 1396), by whom she had a daughter, Margaret Willoughby.
 Neville had by Elizabeth Latimer a further son and a daughter: